 What will you buy?

 We build diversified portfolios in order to gain broad exposure to overall markets and avoid non-systematic, single-company risk.
 That means we buy funds that hold baskets of stocks, and we do not typically buy individual company stocks.
 The funds we choose to buy for your account will be based on an assessment of the information you provide us in the new client form.
 If you are interested in investing in a certain company, we can often get exposure through a fund that holds that stock.
 If you are interested in holding individual stocks of certain companies, please let us know.
 Oil and gas companies are typically excluded from our investments.
 You can also let us know if there is anything else you would like us to try to avoid in your portfolio.

 How much will you buy?

 We will periodically purchase assets in your account on a monthly to quarterly basis based on market conditions and the goals of your portfolio.
-The amount we purchase will be based on how much cash is available in the account, how much we anticipate will be deposited in the future, and the target allocation amounts of each holding.
-In order to quickly take advantage of opportunities, we typically keep 3% or more of your total portfolio in cash.
+The amounts and timing of purchases will be based on how much cash is available in the account, how much we anticipate will be deposited in the future, the target allocation amounts of each holding, and market conditions.
+In order to quickly take advantage of opportunities, we may keep 3% or more of your total portfolio in cash.

 How will my investments make money?